-On November 22, 2016, the Authority opened the ORT lanes at West Gardiner I-95 Toll Plaza and all the cash toll collection equipment was replaced.
-A number of elements were replaced or rehabilitated as a part of this work including the slabs.
+In November 2016, the Authority opened the ORT lanes at the West Gardiner I-95 Toll Plaza and all the cash toll collection equipment was replaced.
+Several elements were replaced or rehabilitated as a part of this work including the slabs.
 As a result, this plaza is rated in good condition.